rgorrison/sams-mcoef/README.md

 This code was used in research as part of an international collaboration that builds on the proxy- and modeling-specific expertise of the co-authors to present a unique synthesis of past climate variability in tropical South America.
 We define the leading modes of variability of the South American Monsoon Summer System (SASM) during the last millennium from a network of oxygen-isotope proxy records and two isotope-enabled climate models.
 These modes are interpreted based on present-day SASM climatology and found to be emergent features of the regional boundary conditions rather than a response to external forcings or internal variability.
 Finally, multi-centennial shifts in the mean state during the Medieval Climate Anomaly and Little Ice Age show regionally coherent patterns of hydroclimatic change associated with upstream rainout.

+The contents of this directory are part of a recently accepted publication in Climate of the Past.
+Please see the citation guide below.

 -------------
 ### Files
 **figscode/*:** This directory contains python code used to generate figures for the manuscipt